Glasses and contact lenses are a very normal part of life today. At least 6 out of 10 Americans use them daily.

 4. Sickle Cell Anemia (SCA)

 While sickle cell anemia is not usually considered an eye disease per se, the genetic condition has several harmful effects on vision.
-Because SCA involves red blood cells that feed tissues all over the body with oxygen, it can cause extensive damage to eyes in the following ways:
+Because SCA involves red blood cells that feed tissues all over the body with oxygen, it can cause extensive damage to the eyes in the following ways:

 - Retinal and vitreous hemorrhages